What is UEFI Secure Boot?

 Understanding the Basics of UEFI

 Before we discuss UEFI Secure Boot, let’s understand its fundamentals.
 UEFI, or Unified Extensible Firmware Interface, is a modern firmware interface that has gradually replaced the conventional BIOS (Basic Input/Output System) in recent years.
-Unlike BIOS, which was limited in terms of functionality and compatibility, UEFI offers a wealth of features and greater flexibility, making it a preferred choice for modern systems.
+Unlike BIOS, which was limited in functionality and compatibility, UEFI offers a wealth of features and greater flexibility, making it a preferred choice for modern systems.

 Definition of UEFI